 There is one main reason to invest your money, and that is so you have more to spend someday.
 It makes sense and is achievable for everyone to build wealth through investing, and maybe you don't want to work anymore.
-Or, at the very least you would like to not have to depend on a paycheck.
+At the very least, you would like to not have to depend on a paycheck.
 Several options exist for creating a sustainable income through investing in assets that provide you with good, consistent returns.

 How to Get Started

 Your job as an investor is to buy or create sources of dividends, interest income, and rents.
 There are a few other options, but these three asset classes of dividends, interest income, and rents cover the investing needs for a vast majority of the population.
 You can do one or all of the following:

 - Generate dividends by investing in stocks or private businesses such as a local bar held through an LLC.

 - Generate interest income by loaning money to banks in the form of certificates of deposit, to corporations or governments (e.g., investing in bonds and municipal bonds), or to individuals, in the form of peer-to-peer loans.